UBC-MDS/mathdistops/README.md

 ## License

-`mathdistops` was created by Ziwei Chen, Kun Ya, Sivakorn Oak Chong, Sandra Gross.
+`mathdistops` was created by Katherine Chen, Kun Ya, Oak Chong, Sandra Gross.
 It is licensed under the terms of the MIT license.

 ## Credits